sigmie/docs.sigmie.com/src/pages/docs/search/sorting.md

 }
 ```

-It's possible that you want to first show the newest Documents.
-In this case you can choose the `release_year` as sorting attribute with direction `Desc`.
+You may want to first show the newest Documents.
+In this case, you can choose the `release_year` as a sorting attribute with the direction `Desc`.

-By doing so, your Search **Hits** will be sorted by `release_year` **Ascending**.
-So the newest releases will be shown on top ignoring the `_score` attribute.
+Your Search **Hits** will be sorted by `release_year` **Ascending**.
+So the newest releases will be shown on top, ignoring the `_score` attribute.

 ### \_score

-The `_score` attribute is a `float` assigned to Documents indicating how good each Document matches the query and it's a part of the Hits `object`.
+The `_score` attribute is a `float` assigned to Documents indicating how good each Document matches the query, and it's a part of the Hits `object`.

 ```json
 {